 Those who use CBD for bodybuilding believe it helps them in a wide variety of ways.
 That a growing number of gym-goers want to try cannabidiol is no shock.
 After all, it is an industry notorious for selling an array of supplements.
 Some, like creatine, are backed by science.
 Others are utterly ridiculous with no apparent benefit other than the bank balance of the creators.

 For those seeking an edge, bodybuilding and CBD is a combination that makes sense.
 Unlike THC, the intoxicating compound in cannabis, CBD does not produce a ‘high.’
-Therefore, there is no danger of you being stoned as you try to break a bench press personal best!
-The cannabinoid impacts the cannabinoid receptors found in the human body and brain.
+It impacts the cannabinoid receptors found in the human body and brain.
 The primary receptors are CB1 and CB2.

 Although CBD doesn’t directly bind to receptors like THC, it has an indirect effect.
 This appears to provide users with an array of benefits.
 From a bodybuilding point of view, the most salient are recovery from workouts, better energy levels, and improved sleep.

 At present, it is much easier to find CBD than THC.
 In the United States, both remain on the list of controlled substances.
 The issue with CBD is confusing because it comes from the hemp plant as well as from marijuana.
 The 2018 Farm Bill removed hemp from the list of controlled substances, but not CBD.
 In general, it is easy to find, but a handful of states, such as Idaho, make it tricky.

 Does CBD Build Muscle?

 In bodybuilding circles, any supplement capable of helping boost muscle mass is snapped up by eager gym rats.
 There is a suggestion that CBD can help with the muscle-building process.